Partial Regularity and Blowup for an Averaged Three-Dimensional Navier-Stokes Equation: Partial Regularity and Blowup

 where we only deal with scalar functions.
 Using the fact that the Fourier transform is a unitary operator on $L^2$ and the absolute convergence of the sum, we write

 Expanding this and putting it into the form of a pseudodifferential operator we write (up to some dimensional constant):

 The infinite sum, however, has only one nonzero term for any given choice of $\xi$, because $\mathcal{F}(\psi_2)$ has nicely chosen compact support.
 In particular, the only nonzero term for any given $\xi$ is the $n^{th}$ term where $\abs{\xi} \sim \lambda^{n}$.
 It follows readily then that the symbol of the pseudodifferential operator $C^1_v$, the "infinite" sum in the expression above, is in fact in the symbol class $S^{5/2}_{1,1}$. \end{proof} As a consequence of the two previous propositions as well as Theorems \ref{BLOWUP} and \ref{PRTHM}, we have: \begin{theorem} Let $C(u,v)$ be the bilinear operator from Theorem \ref{BLOWUP}.
-Let $T$ be the blowup time to the associated pseudodifferential equation with $3/4<\alpha<5/4$.
-Then the closed set $S_T$ has Hausdorff dimension at most $5-4\alpha$. \end{theorem} We recall here the following general theorem about local cascade operators proven by Tao in \cite{T}. \begin{theorem}[\cite{T}] Let $\lambda_0>1$ be an absolute constant sufficiently close to $1$.
-Then every local cascade operator (not necessarily zero-momentum) is an averaged Euler bilinear operator. \end{theorem} Thanks to Tao's general theorem about local cascade operators (Theorem 3.2 in \cite{T}) we have the following corollary of Theorem \ref{MAIN} by taking $\lambda$ near enough to $1$: \begin{corollary} Let $3/4<\alpha<5/4$ be arbitrary.
-There exists a symmetric averaged Euler bilinear operator $B$ obeying the cancellation identity for $u\in H^{10}_{df}(\mathbb{R}^3)$ and a Schwartz divergence-free vector initial vector field so that there is no global-in-time solution to the associated $\alpha$-dissipative pseudodifferential equation Moreover if $T$ is the time of first blowup, then the closed set $S_T$ has Hausdorff dimension at most $5-4\alpha$. \end{corollary}
+Let $T$ be the blowup time to the associated pseudodifferential equation with $1/2<\alpha<5/4$.
+Then the closed set $S_T$ has Hausdorff dimension at most $5-4\alpha$. \end{theorem} We recall here the following general theorem about local cascade operators proven by Tao in \cite{T}. \begin{theorem}[Theorem 3.2 in \cite{T}] Let $\lambda_0>1$ be an absolute constant sufficiently close to $1$.
+Then every local cascade operator (not necessarily zero-momentum) is an averaged (in the sense of Equation (\ref{AVERAGE})) Euler bilinear operator. \end{theorem} Due to the theorem above, we have the following corollary of Theorem \ref{MAIN} (taking $\lambda$ near enough to $1$): \begin{corollary} Let $1/2<\alpha<5/4$ be arbitrary.
+There exists a symmetric averaged Euler bilinear operator obeying the cancellation identity for $u\in H^{10}_{df}(\mathbb{R}^3)$ and a Schwartz divergence-free vector initial vector field so that there is no global-in-time solution to the associated $\alpha$-dissipative pseudodifferential equation Moreover if $T$ is the time of first blowup, then the closed set $S_T$ has Hausdorff dimension at most $5-4\alpha$. \end{corollary}